Nepal Police School: Uniform

+School level (4–10)

 The school dress for students at Police schools in Nepal is inspired by the country's police uniform.
 Students wear sky-blue shirts, navy blue pants, school-issued ties and belts, blue socks, and black shoes.
 Girls often replace navy blue pants with navy blue skirts.
 Students may also add a navy blue sweater or blazer during winter months.
 Nails need to be trimmed, hair neatly combed and cut short for boys, and shirts should be tucked in.

+Collage Level (11–12)

+Unlike for School level in +2 has two different uniforms for science and management steam students (Both Boys and Girls).
+For the students of Science Steam, The students wear white shirt, gray pants, school-issued ties and belts, blue socks, and black shoes.
+For the students of Management Steam, The students wear white shirt with blue strips, gray pants, school-issued ties and belts, blue socks, and black shoes.
+Girls need to tie their hair with white hair bands.
+Students may also add a navy blue sweater or blazer during winter months just like school level.